hmdc/ondemand_development/README.md

 Name: Systemd Image
 Description: Creates a base image based on Rocky8 with Systemd installed.
 This is required by Puppet to initialize, start, and configure services.
 How to build it:
-Build Puppet Image: make docker_systemd
+make docker_systemd

 File: docker/Dockerfile.puppet
-Name: Puppet Image
+Name: OOD Installer
 Description: Puppet base image based on our Systemd image.
 This image has Puppet, OOD Puppet module, and all required modules to install OOD.
 How to build it:
-Build Puppet Image: make docker_puppet
+make docker_ood_installer

+File: docker/Dockerfile.test
+Name: OOD Tester Image
+Description: Image based on Ruby and Chromedriver with the required software to run OOD tests.
+How to build it:
+make docker_ood_tester

 File: N/A
 Name: hmdc/sid-ood:ood-3.1.4.el8